We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Symptoms: None

 A dentist extracted an irritated wisdom tooth.
 It released easier than expected and uncovered a grey unhealthy tissue: Osteosarcoma of the mandible.
 Surgery took 10 hours to rebuild my jaw with my fibula.
 Chemo and radiation followed.
-A reoccurrence one year after that required a second surgery and more chemo.
+A recurrence one year after that required a second surgery and more chemo.
 I developed an infection of the bone which required a third surgery.
 Cancer free since 2008!

 Symptoms: Sore throat for over a year, difficulty swallowing.